 A Team Approach to Hip, Knee or Shoulder Replacement Surgery

 The Joint Replacement Program at MountainView Hospital offers a team approach to your care.
 Our dedicated clinical experts work with one goal in mind - to give you the best possible outcome.
-Our program offers patients a variety of joint replacement procedures, including knee and hip replacement.
-The Total Joint Program at MountainView Hospital offers the area's most experienced team of Orthopedic Surgeons, Registered Nurses, Physical Therapists and Case Managers, all dedicated to getting you back to doing the things you love.
+Whether you need a hip, knee, shoulder, or ankle replacement, our Nurse Navigator will be with you every step of the way.
+MountainView Hospital offers the area's most experienced team of Orthopedic Surgeons, Registered Nurses, Physical Therapists and Case Managers, all dedicated to getting you back to doing the things you love.

 We're here to help you get moving again!